Posted: January 23, 2019; updated April 6, 2019

-Measurements at microwave wavelengths of Sgr A*, which is popularly called a “black hole”, indicate that its radiation comes from a region smaller than its event horizon.
+Measurements at microwave wavelengths of Sgr A*, which is popularly called a "black hole", indicate that its radiation comes from a region smaller than its event horizon.
 This proves that it cannot be a black hole since these measurements show it to be luminous rather than black.
-The event horizon for Sgr A* is estimated to have a Schwarzschild radius (Rs) equal to 0.08 AU which is gravitationally lensed up to a size of 0.42 AU (5.2 Rs), or about the radius of Mercury’s orbit.
+The event horizon for Sgr A* is estimated to have a Schwarzschild radius equal to 0.08 AU which is gravitationally lensed up to a size of 0.42 AU, or about the radius of Mercury's orbit.
 The graph below, prepared by H. Falcke, indicates the size of Sgr A* as observed at increasingly short wavelengths.
 The best estimate of size currently is the observation at 220 GHz, since measurements at higher frequencies do not give an accurate size.
-As seen in the graph, the radius of the Galactic core is shown to be only 0.6 Schwarzschild radii (Rs) at this observation frequency, hence over 8 times smaller than the purported black hole event horizon.
+As seen in the graph, the radius of the Galactic core is shown to be only 0.6 gravitationally lensed Schwarzschild radii (Rs) at this observation frequency.
+So at 220 GHz the radius of Sgr A* has been determined to be less than 0.3 AU.
 Since this is radiation we are seeing and not blackness, these measurements apparently show that Sgr A* is not a black hole.
 Rather the results support the prediction of subquantum kinetics that Sgr A* is a mother star that continuously generates and expels matter and energy.

 Astrophysicists hold on to their belief that Sgr A* is a black hole, claiming that the detected microwave emission is coming from gas positioned in front of Sgr A*.
 The problem though, is that this gas does not appear to be orbiting the core; see Broderick, et al., 2018, at the bottom of p.
 12. Since all matter around Sgr A* necessarily orbits it at high velocity, this indicates that what we are seeing comes from the surface of Sgr A*.
 Hence because the core is radiating energy, it cannot be a black hole.
 When they have no other recourse, astrophysicists will probably refer to this as Hawking radiation.
 But in reality what they are seeing is a mother star, as conceived in subquantum kinetics.
 All this has been discussed before in the Starburst Superwave Forum.
 But the conclusions are the same.